Kyagara/discord-esports/README.md

 - `item` command.
 - Cache requests to esports apis in a file to avoid requests when starting up unless its past the post time.
 - Disable button when pressed by a user.
+(To avoid errors for now, buttons are disabled)

 ## What data does this bot provide and how?